32 Old Slip: 21st century

 RXR Realty agreed to purchase the building from Beacon Capital Partners in December 2014 for $675 million, finalizing its purchase the following April.
 RXR financed the purchase with a $325 million loan from GE Capital.
 Immediately after buying the building, RXR sold the fee interest in the underlying land to Melohn Properties for $197.5 million.
 Shortly after RXR's purchase, health care advertising firm Cement Bloc leased 55,000 sqft on the 15th and 16th floors of the building.
 The American Arbitration Association subleased 47,000 sqft on the 33rd and 36th floors in September 2017 from insurance company Axa XL.
 In October 2018, law firm Cahill Gordon & Reindel leased 201,621 sqft, moving their headquarters from nearby 80 Pine Street.
 The same month, commercial insurance brokerage Alliant Insurance Services leased 55,938 sqft and creative agency Decoded Advertising leased 15,518 sqft in the building.
 In 2019, Mesa West loaned $404 million to RXR for a refinancing of 32 Old Slip.

 Buying insurance startup Policygenius leased the 30th, 31st, and partial 5th floors in May 2020, and visual effects company FuseFX leased part of the 17th floor that July.
 Melohn sold the land to iStar in July 2021 for $90.5 million, and the Carlyle Group acquired iStar's net-lease portfolio in early 2022, including the land under 32 Old Slip.
+In May 2025, a consortium composed of Barclays, Goldman Sachs, and Morgan Stanley refinanced the land under the building for $167 million.